DOdrums/PortfolioProjectOne/README.md

 ![large image of buddy rich](assets/images/feature-image-large.jpg)

 ### Contact page
 On this last page, you'll find a contact box where the user can input their information and ask the author a question.
-For the author's convenience a 'Profession/Instrument' box was added, so author can tailor make his response to any questions.
+For the author's convenience, a 'Profession/Instrument' box was added, so author can tailor make his response to any questions.
 ![image of contact section](assets/images/feature-contact.jpg)

 ## Future Features
 ### Styles
 In the three drummers page, three different ways of playing big band music are discussed.
 However, these three different ways all fall inside a quite similar big band style.
 There are different styles of big band music and playing, that fall outside of my expertise, but could be added in a seperate page to at least familiarise the user with them.
 ### Sounds
 On the three drummers page, the drum kits that are used by the drummers are briefly discussed.
-A seperate page dedicated to what kind of sound different drum kit make could be made, covering how to tune your drum kit in different ways as well and what to look for in a good jazz cymbal.
+A seperate page dedicated to the sound of several different drum kits kind could be made, covering how to tune your drum kit in different ways as well as what to look for in a good jazz cymbal.
 ### Technique
 This page would be specifically for drummers and discusses what kind of drumming techniques to use to get a good swinging feel and sound.
 ### Hamburger Menu